MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

 do_poll -> gather
 -----------------

-v2: call poll from plugin.
+v2: call do_poll from plugin.

-v3: build a list of messages to return.
+v3: build a list of messages to return, using a poll entry point.

 To build a message, without a local file, use fromFileInfo sarracenia.message factory::